UCCF logo Visit the UCCF website

 Going Deeper

-1. We may not always want to head into lectures or go to school – work isn’t always the easiest thing, or the most comfortable.
-However most of us, the majority of the time, bite the bullet and take ourselves in, fulfil our obligations and give work a good go.
-After all, we’ve been commissioned to work by God since the very beginning,
+1. We may not always want to head into lectures or go to school because work isn’t always easy or comfortable.
+However we most often fulfil our obligations and give work a good go.

 ‘The Lord God took the man and put him in the Garden of Eden to work it and take care of it.’
 (Gen 2:15)